Positive Psychology Practitioner Guidelines

 - Respecting my own professional boundaries and cultivating a practice that includes care for myself as well as care for my clients;

 - Maintaining clear, correct, and confidential records of my client work;

 - Referring clients to appropriate service providers should I be unable or unwilling to offer my professional support;

 - Running an evidence-based practice and correctly referencing any sources I use in my research and/or to support the promotion or visibility of my work;

 - Committing to my ongoing professional development in Positive Psychology and other related fields.

-If you would like to receive a PDF copy of these guidelines for your practice, please contact us at: firstname.lastname@example.org
+If you would like to receive a PDF copy of these guidelines for your practice, or you wish to become Positive Psychology Practitioner or Student Member of the Positive Psychology Guild, please contact us at: firstname.lastname@example.org